lilxyzw/lilToon/Assets/lilToon/DeveloperDocumentation.md

 #define LIL_CUSTOM_TEXTURES \
     TEXTURE2D(_CustomVertexWaveMask);
 ```

+## Add functions and include
+If you want to add a function or include that depends on Unity variables or functions, you can rewrite it as follows
+1. Add `#include "Includes/lil_pipeline.hlsl"` just before `#include "Includes/lil_pass_xx.hlsl"` in each path
+2. Insert any function or include between these two includes

 ## Add vertex shader input (appdata structure)
 The following keywords can be `#define` to add the corresponding input.